Timothy Jones Jr.: Testimonies

 At a gas station in Greenville, Alabama, cashier Linda Watkins testified she noticed a terrible smell when Timothy Jones entered to buy some cigarettes and an energy drink.
 Jones asked for directions to a rural location where he could camp.
 On the stand, the police officer that stopped Jones in Alabama stated that when he asked Jones why his car smelled like garbage, Jones replied, "it is garbage."

 Prison guard Travis Pressley testified that Jones admitted to killing his daughter, reportedly saying he "choked her 'til she turned purple."
 Pressley further cited, "He said that when he saw the daughter, she was shocked – and I guess, I don't know, she tried to run away or what – he grabbed her and choked her so hard".
-Another prison guard, Ben Boyd, said he heard Jones claiming to kill Nahtahn: "his son was just messing with the light socket and he grabbed him and he choked him ... then he said while he was choking his son, his daughter came in the room, and that was the last part I heard."
+Another prison guard, Ben Boyd, said he heard Jones claiming to kill Nahtahn.
+"His son was just messing with the light socket and he grabbed him and he choked him ... then he said while he was choking his son, his daughter came in the room, and that was the last part I heard."

 On day 12 of the trial, a psychiatrist, Richard Frierson, testified that Jones did not have schizophrenia, instead diagnosing him with a substance-induced psychotic disorder.
 Frierson cited the divorce as a salient reason for Jones's hearing of voices.
 On the night of the murder, Jones allegedly watched a graphic rape scene from the movie American History X and listened to the song "Butterfly Kisses" by Bob Carlisle.
 Frierson suggested this meant Jones understood the moral and legal implications of what he did.

 Verdict

 After 15 days of testimony, on June 4, 2019, a jury found Timothy Jones guilty of all five counts of murder.
 On June 13, a jury agreed on the existence of an aggravating circumstance and sentenced Jones to death.
 Jones was one of two men sentenced to death in South Carolina in 2019.
-He is currently awaiting execution on death row.
+As of 2023 he is awaiting execution on death row.
 According to Lexington County officials, South Carolina taxpayers paid $647,653.27 for Jones's trial.

 Appeal

-In 2021, Jones requested the South Carolina Supreme Court to look at the case.
+In 2021 Jones requested the South Carolina Supreme Court to look at the case.
 Jones's attorney claims that the trial was unfair.
+On March 29, 2023, the Court issued an opinion affirming his conviction and death sentence.